andrewchambers/bupstash/doc/guides/Getting Started.md

 $ bupstash init
 ```

-As a side note, because bupstash accepts some commonly typed options from environment variables, you can
+As a side note, you can avoid some retyping by setting certain environment variables (e.g.
-add them to your .bashrc or other equivalent file to avoid retyping them.
+BUPSTASH_REPOSITORY) in your .bashrc or other equivalent file.

 ## Generating an encryption key